kangsoon-dev/oneplatform/PRD.md

 ## 1. Executive Summary

 BW LPG is developing ONE Platform, a unified digital ecosystem that consolidates access to Power BI dashboards, Unity Catalog data assets, AI applications, and custom internal tools under a single authenticated interface.
-The platform serves as the single entry point for users to access insights, applications, and governed data across eight business domains: Master Data Management (MDM), Finance, Operations, Technical, Market, HR, ESG, and Commercial.
+The platform serves as the single entry point for users to access insights, applications, and governed data across eight business domains: General, Finance, Operations, Technical, Market, HR, ESG, and Commercial.
 Key Capabilities:

 Unified navigation across all internal applications and dashboards